Harry908/JobWise/docs/mobile/04-generation-feature.md

 ## Feature Overview

 ### Purpose
 Enable users to generate AI-tailored resumes and cover letters by combining their master profile with specific job descriptions.
-Real-time progress tracking shows the 5-stage AI pipeline in action.
+Real-time progress tracking shows a multi-stage AI pipeline; the UI displays the number of stages as provided by the backend.

 ### Key Features